ch4dwick/terraform-cloudfront/README.md

 ## Disclaimer:

 This is a work in progress.
-I am by no means an expert on networking or on AWS.
+I am by no means an expert on AWS.
 All of the configuration defined here are best-guess or defaults.
 I take no responsibility for any incurred costs resulting from the AWS resources created by these files.